-The following chart compares the cumulative total stockholder return of AECOM stock (ACM) with the cumulative total return of the S&P MidCap 400, the S&P Composite 1500 Construction & Engineering, the S&P 500 Aerospace & Defense and the PHLX Oil Service Sector indices from September 27, 2013 to September 28, 2018.
-We removed the PHLX Oil Service Sector indices due to our plan to sell non-core oil and gas assets in North America.
+The following chart compares the cumulative total stockholder return of AECOM stock (ACM) with the cumulative total return of the S&P MidCap 400, and the S&P Composite 1500 Construction & Engineering, from October 3, 2014 to September 27, 2019.
+We removed the S&P 500 Aerospace and Defense index due to the proposed sale of our Management Services business.

-We believe the S&P 400 MidCap, on which we are listed, is an appropriate independent broad market index, since it measures the performance of similar mid-sized companies in numerous sectors.
-In addition, we believe the S&P Composite 1500 Construction & Engineering and the S&P 500 Aerospace & Defense indices are appropriate third party published industry indices since they measure the performance of engineering and construction and defense services.
+We believe the S&P 400 MidCap is an appropriate independent broad market index, since it measures the performance of similar mid-sized companies in numerous sectors.
+In addition, we believe the S&P Composite 1500 Construction & Engineering index is an appropriate third party published industry index since it measures the performance of engineering and construction companies.